| | |

 3. Has minimal shaping and a loose baggy fit.

-4. The shaping is clear and simple to understand.
+4. The shaping is clear and straightforward to understand.

 5. All of the pieces are knit flat (even though I used circular needles to accommodate the number of stitches).